Sky360-Repository/simpletracker-ros2-ui-ws/README.md

 #### Run this simpletracker-ros2-ui-ws application

+1. Open the **simpletracker-ros2-ui-ws** project folder using VS Code
-1. Run this project using VS Code with the dev container extension installed as a dev container
+2. Run this project using VS Code with the dev container extension installed as a dev container
-2. From within the VS Code terminal type the following:
+3. From within the VS Code terminal type the following:
   - If this is the first time you running the application since the container was built, type `./setup.sh`
   - If `./setup.sh` has previously been run in this container instance, type `./build.sh`
   - This should launch the visualiser
-3. If you want to see additional windows uncomment the mappings in the simple_tracker_launch.py file in the simple_tracker_launch/launch folder
+4. If you want to see additional windows uncomment the mappings in the simple_tracker_launch.py file in the simple_tracker_launch/launch folder

+#### UI TODO:

+Take a look at the image_visualiser.py file to see what topics are available for consumption

+Add a new package/node from the `src` directory using the `ros2 pkg create....` command e.g. `ros2 pkg create --build-type ament_python simple_tracker_movie_player --dependencies rclpy image_transport cv_bridge sensor_msgs std_msgs python3-opencv`

+Add your new project to the simple_tracker_launch.py file so that it will launch

+run `./build.sh` to build and launch the project

 That's it, best of luck!